-Following the footsteps of Shipton and Tilman, the trek takes you to the boundaries of the core zone of Nanda Devi National Park, a World Heritage Site for natural diversity.
-You will be camping at Clifftop campsite of Kanook and at Lata Kharak below the tree line.
-The trek also provides the opportunity to visit Saini Kharak, at the top of the riverine Rishi gorge which is considered to be amongst the most difficult canyons in the world to negotiate.
-However you won't be doing any climbing but will approach from the much gentler Lata-Kharak side.
-On Day four you will gain the highest trek elevation of 4180 m at Jhindidhar.
-From Jhindidhar you will slowly negotiate the rocky patch till Himtoli and continue your downhill descent till the village of Tolma where you will staying under home stay arrangement.
+Trying to put our own footprints into the footsteps of Shipton and Tilman, the trek takes you to the boundaries of the core zone of Nanda Devi National Park, a World Heritage site for natural diversity.
+While camping at the clifftop campsites of Kanook and Lata Kharak,the trek also provides an opportunity to visit Saini Kharak, at the top of the riverine Rishi gorge which is considered to be one of the most difficult canyons to negotiate in the world.
+You, however, won't be doing any climbing but will approach from the much gentler Lata-Kharak side.
+Day four will see us on the highest trek elevation of 4180 meters at Jhindidhar.
+From Jhindidhar you will slowly negotiate the rocky patch till Himtoli and continue your downhill descent till the village of Tolma where we will stay in homestays.

 The Nanda Devi basin was declared a game sanctuary in 1939 on the recommendations of the British- American Expedition of 1936, the first to reach the summit of Nanda Devi (7816 meters).
-The core zone of Nanda Devi National Park is 625 square kilometres, out of which only 25 square kilometres is grassland and 65 square kilometres is forested, the remaining area is rocky or snow covered.
+The core zone of Nanda Devi National Park is 625 square kilometers, out of which only 25 square kilometres is grassland and 65 square kilometres is forested, the remaining area is rocky or snow covered.
 The inner area of the sanctuary is bowl shaped studded with some of the highest mountains in the Indian Himalayas, 12 of which are over 21000 ft.
 The drainage from the sanctuary is through the Rishi Ganga which flows 3 km downstream from Lata and joins the Dhouli Ganga near the village of Raini.
 The villages of Lata and Raini were in the forefront of the Chipko Movement.
-The Nanda Devi is the patron goddess of Garhwal and Kumaon region.
+Nanda Devi is the patron goddess of the Garhwal and Kumaon regions.